Skip to Content

 1. Search Engine Optimization

 Ever seen a website outrank a big brand?
 Usually, it’s because the big brand is ranking by accident.
-Sure, it has a relevant page to a given search topic, but it also has a very powerful domain.
-Building up authority through a topic cluster leads to long-term success against this type of competitor.
+Sure, it has a relevant page to a given search topic, but it also has a very powerful domain name, giving it domain authority.
+Building up authority through topic clusters leads to long-term success against this type of competitor.

 2. Social Media Benefits

-You will gain followers and attention from people who share a common interest in your topic.
-Your following and share/post success rate will grow, and you will make friends with relevance, creating more opportunities to collaborate with influencers and place content on other sites, as we mentioned above.
-Instagram marketing may have more uses than just branding after all!
+You will gain followers and attention from people who share a common interest in your topic, perhaps even experts in the field that also cover your topics.
+Your following and share/post success rate will grow, and you will make connections around your related topic, creating more opportunities to collaborate with influencers and place content on other sites, as we mentioned above.

 3. Email Marketing Benefits

 The center of the hub often has gated content or conversion focused opportunities.
-Visitors are willing to share their email to access this information.
+With careful content marketing to point to your main topic, visitors are more willing to share their email to access this information.
 Other pop-up and subscribe options are easy to create to improve conversion rates when the visitor is engaged within the content hub.

-When you build up a solid email list and send members of that list with frequent, relevant topical content and driving them back into the hub maintains your status as a topic expert.
+When you build up a solid email list and send members of that list frequent, relevant topical content that also drives them back into the hub, this maintains your status as a topic expert.

 4. Engagement

-When a user comes in to learn about one topic, and they are given the opportunity to learn more, they are more likely will dig deeper.
+When a user comes in to learn about one topic, and they are given the opportunity to learn more with an internal link to a related post, they are more likely to dig deeper into your content clusters, by following your internal links from page to page.

 As long as your pages are structured to support common user intent profiles and related topics, you will see an increase in average pages per visit and average time on site.
-Give them more, and they will say longer and stay top of mind when they are thinking about the topic.
+Give them more, and they will stay longer.
+This in turn will improve your google analytics since time on the website is one of the seo metrics Google tracks.

-Look at your content, find related topics and see if you can restructure them into clusters.
+Look at your content, find related topics and see if you can restructure them into topic clusters.

 Laurie is a freelance writer, editor, and content consultant and adjunct professor at Fisher College.
 Her work includes the development and execution of content strategies for B2B and B2C companies, including marketing and audience research, content calendar creation, hiring and managing writers and editors, and SEO optimization.
 You can connect with her on Twitter or LinkedIn.